 One course with a Japanese/Asian focus (language, culture, history, politics, philosophy, etc.) and one term of college-level Japanese language are recommended.

 Students are required to take the equivalent of 15 CSU units per semester.

-Cost: Students pay the same tuition for CSU IP Japan as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Sheet.
+Students pay the same tuition for Japan: Waseda University as the tuition paid for their home CSU campus.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.

-The CSU IP Japan program is affiliated with Waseda University, a private research university in Tokyo.
+The Japan: Waseda University program is affiliated with Waseda University, a private research university in Tokyo.
 Waseda currently enrolls 54,000 students, including almost 4,700 international students from 90 countries.
-The CSU IP program is administered by a Resident Coordinator, who is a full-time local staff member with an office located on the Waseda University campus.
-The CSU Resident Coordinator organizes excursions and provides assistance to all CSU students studying in Japan.
+A CSU IP Program Coordinator oversees the program on the ground in Tokyo.
+They are a full-time local staff member with an office located on the Waseda University campus.
+The CSU IP Program Coordinator organizes excursions and provides assistance to all CSU students studying in Japan (Waseda and Tsukuba).

 CSU students enroll in the One-Year Study Abroad Program at the School of International Liberal Studies (SILS) of Waseda University.
 Each semester, students take 6 credits of Japanese language plus SILS courses (in English) from a wide variety of subject areas such as history, politics, economics, culture and society.
 A list of the previous year’s elective courses offered in English by SILS can be found here.

-The CSU IP Japan program is located in Japan’s capital city of Tokyo.
+The Japan: Waseda University program is located in Japan’s capital city of Tokyo.
 With a population of over 12 million, Tokyo is one of the world’s largest cities.
 Waseda University is located in the Shinjuku area of Tokyo.